L400-RTI/Training-material/modules/12 - CICD and ALM.md

 - **Event Streams:** Managed streaming ingestion pipelines feeding Eventhouse, enabling low-latency data arrival for analytical and operational scenarios.

-ALM architecture integrates these components into a source-controlled deployment workflow, either via Git integration or REST APIs, enabling version-controlled schema definitions, policies, and artifacts.
+ALM architecture integrates these components into a source-controlled deployment workflow, either via Git integration or REST APIs, enabling version-controlled schema definitions, policies, and aReal-Time Intelligencefacts.
 Git integration comes with the Fabric Workspaces.
 If you want to do autmation on your own you can use the REST APIs.

-##### CI/CD Architecture in Fabric RTI
+##### CI/CD Architecture in Fabric Real-Time Intelligence

-There are two architectural paths for deploying and managing RTI artifacts:
+There are two architectural paths for deploying and managing Real-Time Intelligence aReal-Time Intelligencefacts:

 **Git Integration and Deployment Pipelines:**

-- Workspaces can be connected to Azure DevOps or GitHub repositories to synchronize artifacts bidirectionally.
+- Workspaces can be connected to Azure DevOps or GitHub repositories to synchronize aReal-Time Intelligencefacts bidirectionally.
-- Upon sync, Fabric serializes RTI objects (Eventhouse, KQL Database, etc.) into a folder-based schema with platform metadata, properties JSON, and KQL schema files.
+- Upon sync, Fabric serializes Real-Time Intelligence objects (Eventhouse, KQL Database, etc.) into a folder-based schema with platform metadata, propeReal-Time Intelligencees JSON, and KQL schema files.
 - Deployment pipelines orchestrate multi-environment promotion (Dev → Test → Prod) without external tools, using these serialized definitions.

 **API-driven deployments:**